folio-org/mod-configuration/README.md

 Or run via Dockerfile

-The Configuration service can be run in both embedded mongodb mode or with a regular MongoDB server
+The Configuration service can be run in both embedded PostgreSQL mode or with a regular PostgreSQL server

-Note that the embedded mongo is started on a dynamic port chosen at embedded mongo start up - refer to the log ("created embedded mongo config on port 54851")
+Note that the embedded PostgreSQL is started on a static port (6000)

 ### Documentation of the Service's APIs